Ritwik-cloud/Chaintech_assessment/README.md

 React Bootstrap for responsive UI components and styling

+How to Use:----

+Register:
+Users fill out the registration form with name, email, password, and phone number.
+Upon submission, a verification email is sent.

+Verify Email:
+Users must click the verification link in the email.
+The email contains a link that directs users to the login page for security confirmation.

+Login:
+After verifying their email, users log in using their credentials.

+Profile:
+Upon successful login, users are redirected to the profile page where they can view their email, edit their full name and phone number, save changes, or logout.

 Features:--

 Lazy Loading: All major pages (Register, Login, Profile) are lazy-loaded for faster initial load and better performance